- About Us

 Manaiakalani Education Trust was set up in January 2011 to be in service of the schools to help them achieve the goals of the Programme by providing access to external resources and networks.
 Click here.

-In partnership with Te Wananga O Aotearoa, Tamaki College seeks to provide a variety of opportunities for our wider community Click here.
+In partnership with Pasifika Futures Limited and their parent company the Pacific Medical Association, Tamaki College seeks to provide a variety of opportunities for our students and wider community Click here.

 AIMHI (Achievement in Multi Cultural High Schools) is a group of nine decile one urban secondary schools where a large proportion of the schools' student population come from Maori and Pacific Islands backgrounds Click here.